Eating Well for Optimum Health

 The Importance of pH Balance

-When confronted with excessive amounts of acid from too much sugar, caffeine, red meat, alcohol, and fatty processed foods, our bodies will find ways to neutralize the offenders.
-If we do not consume enough alkaline foods or take mineral supplements, the body may seek to use the natural stores of calcium and magnesium in our bones.
+Sugar, caffeine, red meat, alcohol, and fatty processed foods are all acidifying offenders, and our bodies naturally will find ways to neutralize them.
+If we do not consume enough alkaline foods or take mineral supplements, the body may seek to draw from the stores of calcium and magnesium in our bones.
 This is especially dangerous for post-menopausal women who typically lose density in the spine and hip areas.

 Many of us subsist on a typical high protein diet of meat, eggs, and dairy, and those of us who consume high volumes of processed foods live in a state of chronic acidosis.
-Although not dangerously high, it can still lead to gradual cell damage, fatigue, bone and muscle weakness, kidney stones, acid reflux, arthritis, and auto-immune disease.
+Although not dangerously high, it can still lead to gradual cell damage, fatigue, bone and muscle weakness, kidney stones, arthritis, and auto-immune disease.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.